GOP senators applaud Trump's SCOTUS pick as Democrats push back

 Breaking News Emails

-WASHINGTON — Congressional Republicans lauded President Trump’s decision Monday to nominate Brett Kavanaugh as the nominee to replace Justice Anthony Kennedy on the Supreme Court as most Democrats fiercely slammed the pick — and potential GOP swing votes offered measured reactions.
+WASHINGTON — Congressional Republicans lauded President Donald Trump’s decision Monday to nominate Brett Kavanaugh to replace Justice Anthony Kennedy on the Supreme Court as most Democrats fiercely slammed the pick — and potential GOP swing votes offered measured reactions.

 In a statement, Senate Majority Leader Mitch McConnell, R-Ky., called Kavanaugh “a superb choice” and “extremely qualified” to serve on the high court.
-Judiciary Committee chairman Chuck Grassley, R-Iowa, said Kavanaugh is “one of the most qualified Supreme Court nominees to come before the Senate.”
+Sen. Chuck Grassley, R-Iowa, the Judiciary Committee chairman, said Kavanaugh is “one of the most qualified Supreme Court nominees to come before the Senate.”

-The George W. Bush appointee, 53, has served as a judge on the U.S. Court of Appeals for the District of Columbia Circuit since 2006.
+A George W. Bush appointee, Kavanaugh, 53, has served as a judge on the U.S. Court of Appeals for the District of Columbia Circuit since 2006.

-Sen. Dianne Feinstein, D-Calif., top Democrat on the Senate Judiciary Committee, and several key red state Senate Democrats had been invited to the White House for the event, but declined to attend.
+Sen. Dianne Feinstein of California, the top Democrat on the Senate Judiciary Committee, and several key red state Senate Democrats had been invited to the White House for the event, but declined.

 Murkowski also issued a careful statement vowing a “rigorous and exacting” review of Kavanaugh’s record.